-Adult braces get a bad rap in pop culture.
+Adult braces get a bad rap in the media.
 Think of Drew Barrymore’s Josie Grossie in the ’90s flick Never Been Kissed or America Ferrera’s turn as Ugly Betty in the 2000s sitcom.
 No one can blame you for thinking wearing braces isn’t “cool” in your teens, much less when you’re older.

-But times are changing: more people are rejecting strict beauty ideals and shedding shame.
+But the times they are a-changin‘ – more people are rejecting strict beauty ideals and shedding the shame.
 Instead, there’s a shift towards embracing yourself and doing whatever makes you happy.
-If that means getting braces as an adult, then more power to you.
+If that means getting braces as an adult, then go for it.

 Attitudes about appearances aren’t the only thing that’s different now – orthodontic treatment isn’t what it used to be, either.
 You have more braces options to choose from with varying degrees of visibility.

 Are you looking for something barely visible, or do you want to go the traditional route?
-Here, learn more about the different types of adult braces.
+Learn more about the different types of adult braces.

 Option #1: Traditional metal braces